FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-SSH.md

       </tr>
       <tr>
          <td>Transfer Mode         </td>
          <td>Specify whether data is transferred as ASCII or binary.
 You can also choose to have {{< SecureTransport/componentshortname  >}} automatically determine the correct transfer mode.
-For more information about automatically determining transfer mode, see <a href="../../../c_st_advancedaccountadministration/c_st_clientinitiatedandserverinitiatedtransfers#top" class="MCXref xref">Client-initiated and server-initiated transfers</a>.         </td>
+For more information about automatically determining transfer mode, see <a href="../../../c_st_advancedaccountadministration/c_st_clientinitiatedandserverinitiatedtransfers#top">Client-initiated and server-initiated transfers</a>.         </td>
       </tr>
       <tr>
          <td>Verify Fingerprint for this Site         </td>